RoeBas/airflow/docs/apache-airflow/howto/email-config.rst

 3. Create a connection called ``aws_default``, or choose a custom connection name and set it in ``email_conn_id``.
 The type of connection should be ``Amazon Web Services``.
+The connection should have the following properties filled:
+AWS Access Key ID, AWS Secret Access Key, Extra
+{
+  "region_name": "us-east-1"
+}